feiteng-gcp/LLMs-from-scratch-learning/notes.md

-# serves as the reading notes while browsing through the book.
+## serves as the reading notes while browsing through the book.

+---
 12-30-2024 start reading

+---
-### ch 1
+# Chapter 1
 1-2-2024

 1.1